brobo/LambDumb/README.md

 # LambDumb
 Lambda calculus is stupid.
-We're hear to make it even stupider.
+We're here to make it even stupider.

 ## Compiling
 Install ghc and run